mrshinesb/mrshinesb/README.md

-- 👋 Hi, I’m @mrshinesb
+- 👋 Hi, I’m @mrshinesb (Mr Shine SB)
-- 👀 I’m interested in ...
+- 👀 I’m interested in WebEngineering__PHP_is my Soulmate.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Laravel 11 Framework and Flutter Dart Programing Language.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Laravel/ERP-related feature
-- 📫 How to reach me ...
+- 📫 Contact me @00959951522244 / shine_sb@yahoo.com !
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Siri Lover  {{ __
+-
+My fun interaction with Siri:

+Me: "Siri, is there a connection between the heart and music?"

+Siri: "Absolutely!
+Your heart sets the rhythm, and music matches the beat.
+Coincidence?
+I think not!"

+Me: "So, music is like the heartbeat of the universe?"

+Siri: "Exactly.
+And just like your favorite song, it keeps going... unless you pause it.
+But please don’t pause your heart." 💓🎶
+__}}.

 <!---
 mrshinesb/mrshinesb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.